Apple Cinnamon Pancake Cupcakes with Crispy Bacon Sprinkles

 - In a large mixing bowl, whisk the egg whites, sugar, and maple syrup together slightly, to combine.

-- Place the bowl over a medium pot of simmering water, on medium-low heat.
-Cook for about 10 minutes, stirring frequently, until the sugars have completely dissolved and the mixture no longer feels gritty when rubbed between the thumb and forefinger.
+- Place the bowl over a medium pot of simmering water, on medium-low heat and cook for about 10 minutes, stirring frequently, until the sugars have completely dissolved and the mixture no longer feels gritty when rubbed between the thumb and forefinger.

 - Pipe the maple buttercream on the cupcakes, and garnish with crisp bacon sprinkles.